nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 The following data-elements are mandatory (i.e. data **MUST** be present):

 - the `patientNHSNumber` is the NHS number of the patient who's GP record you want to access.
-- the `includeResourceGroup` are the resource groups you wish to return.
+- the `include[includeMedication | includeAllergyAndIntolerances]` are the resource groups you wish to return.

 The following data-elements are optional: